dogukan6durukan/template-engine/README.md

 The general work you do is just enough as above, but the side note for `@dump` directive is you can only dump the array of values, and if you want to dump the array of objects like we did above can be achieved with `@dump array {objval1, objval2}`.
 But if you want to dump only the values without objects, just `@dump array {}` is enough.

 **Note:** For now, you can't do the same things under the child `.htl` files.
 E.g., you can't add dynamic values or include files under the child ones.
 It only works in base `.htl` like `index.htl` file that you compile.

-That's all.
-I also already have some plans to add a `for` loop to generate elements and `if` conditions.
-If you find any bugs and have some advice, I'm open to it.
+Also added ternary operator but can be work unexpected.

+## TO DO:
+- [ ] Did ternary condition for quick and replacement for `if`.
+But can change single line to multiple like : `if() {}`.
+Also do it work as expected with language features.

+- [ ] Seperate the the single file of work to multiple to increase readability.

+- [ ] Create a tree to also parse child `.htl` files.

+- [ ] Add a `for` loop